chiachil/YogaRoom/README.md

 Upon logging, users are allowed to save any practice and get a quick start for next time.
 YogaRoom makes practice more convenient.
 ## UX Optimization

-1️⃣ Friendly navigation design: The bottom navigation bar makes CTA button clearer and more friendly to mobile users
+1️⃣ Deliver better UX: chose SPA to create more fluent UX and achieved `pixel perfection` through craftsmanship

-2️⃣ Minimize image size: converted images to svg format and used `svgo` to minimize the file; converted gif to WebM format and used HTML video attributes, reducing the file size by 75%
+2️⃣ Minimize image size: converted images to svg format and used `svgo` to minimize the file

 3️⃣ Reduce blank page： Loading icon is displayed when waiting for external resources to be loaded